fxlrnrpt/blog.faillearnrepeat.net/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Fuckups and revelations in tech and life
+role: F#%kups and revelations in tech and life

 # Short bio (displayed in user profile at end of posts)
 bio: By Andrey Goncharov.
 AI research padawan & rock star wannabe.
 Proudly failing at both.